Burrowing Owl Fun Facts

 Are Burrowing Owls Endangered?

-They are listed as ‘endangered’ in Canada and ‘threatened’ in Mexico.
-The US Fish and Wildlife Service considers them a ‘bird of conservation concern’ at the national level.
-At the state level, burrowing owls are listed as ‘endangered’ in Minnesota, ‘threatened’ in Colorado, and as a ‘species of concern’ in California, Montana, Oklahoma, Oregon, Utah, Washington, and Wyoming.
-[USFWS]
+Burrowing Owls are listed as ‘endangered’ in Canada and ‘threatened’ in Mexico.
+The US Fish and Wildlife Service considers them a ‘bird of conservation need’ at the national level.
+At the state level, burrowing owls are listed as ‘endangered’ in Minnesota, ‘threatened’ in Colorado and Florida, and as a ‘species of concern’ in California, Montana, Oklahoma, Oregon, Utah, Washington, and Wyoming.
+[17]